-- (i) communicate its decision to the CEO and/or their designate; - (ii) send the summary of the Hearing (if any) and its decision to the CEO and/or their designate for retention. - 9.1.10 The CEO or their designate will advise: - (i) the Appellant, by phone or in person, within one (1) day, the decision of the Appeals Committee and with subsequent written confirmation; - (ii) the Chair of the relevant Rugby Ontario Committee and Branch Union President.
+- (i) communicate its decision to the CEO and/or their designate; - (ii) send the summary of the Hearing (if any) and its decision to the CEO and/or their designate for retention. - 9.1.10 The CEO or their designate will advise: - (i) the Appellant with written confirmation, within one (1) day, the decision of the Appeals Committee; - (ii) the Chair of the relevant Rugby Ontario Committee and Branch Union President.